Spike Island, Widnes: Facilities

 The island is maintained by Halton Borough Council, who describe the island as "Open parkland with items of industrial archaeological interest and a canal".
-There are footpaths, canal walks, cycle paths, woodland, wetlands, views of the River Mersey, views of the Mersey Gateway Bridge, birdlife, fishing, industrial heritage, picnic tables, car parking, a multi-purpose sports pitch, a children's play area and the Trans Pennine Trail passes through the parkland.
+There are footpaths, canal walks, cycle paths, woodland, wetlands, views of the River Mersey and the Mersey Gateway Bridge, birdlife, fishing, industrial heritage, picnic tables, car parking, a multi-purpose sports pitch and a children's play area.
+The Trans Pennine Trail passes through the parkland.
 Mersey riverboats are moored in the Sankey Canal.
 The canal, although in water, is not navigable past the island.
-Halton Borough Council has the long-term aim of restoring the canal to use by watercraft and has committed to building a new swing bridge on the island and re-opening the slipway between the canal and Mersey.
-The council has also committed to finding an alternative water supply for the canal which has lost water formerly supplied by the since decommissioned Fiddler's Ferry power station.

 The Catalyst Science Discovery Centre is a museum dedicated to science and in particular chemistry.
 It is next to the island and charts the history of Widnes and Spike Island, offering hands-on displays, static displays and live science lectures.
 There are 80 interactive exhibits and reconstructed scenes bringing science, maths, engineering and technology to life.
 Two teaching spaces host a range of workshops and there is a café.
 There is an observatory on the top floor accessed via a glass-walled lift.
 The observatory offers panoramic views of the river, Widnes and the Mersey Gateway Bridge, which was opened in 2017.